neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 8. What are some inside family quotes that you’ll never forget?

 	In my younger and more self-conscious years, I hated the word "play" when it came to my social interactions with friends.
 My dad would sometimes reference a "play date" in which I participated, or asked if I would invite some classmates over to "play" after I finished my homework.
+My answer was invariably, "No!
+It isn't called 'playing'!
+It's 'hanging out'!"

+    Well, my dad took a while to get the picture, but he somehow found the compassion and patience to accept my ridicules and attempt to change his perfectly appropriate vocabulary.
+Bless his heart; that pursuit had deleterious consequences.

+    One evening, as a friend and I were enjoying dinner, I asked my dad if my friend could just stay overnight so we could have more time together.
+Eager to encourage my social interactions (of which I did not have many), my dad readily called up my friend's parents to organize the evening.
+"Hi Rick," he began.
+"This is Forrest, Neill's dad.
+I was wondering if you would be willing-- uh, I mean, could Jacob and Neill have a--"

+    Dad was struggling to find the socially acceptable term for the request: he was sure that "sleep-over" was considered lame by the younger crowd.
+What was the word for "hanging out" overnight?
+Finally, in a well-intentioned epiphany of vocabulary, my dad sputtered,

+    > ...Could Jacob and Neill have a **HANG**-over tonight?!

+    Needless to say, Jacob did not spend the night at the Robson household that evening.

 9. Best board game?
 Best video game?

 10. How do you feel about autocorrect when texting?
 11. If someone gave you a free, two-way ticket to Mars would you go?